Xiangyu-Hu/SPHinXsys/docs/domain_decomposition.md

   particle carries from one advection step to the next has to be in the evolving set, which is also the set that migrates.
-- **Halo refresh points.** Each quantity read at the neighbors is refreshed right after the stage that writes it: the volume after the advection step setup, the correction matrix after the kernel correction, the pressure inside the first acoustic half step and the velocity inside the second, through `addPostInitialization()`.
+- **Halo refresh points.** Each quantity read at the neighbors is refreshed right after the stage that writes it.
+The pressure and the velocity are refreshed by the acoustic steps themselves: an interaction algorithm calls `BaseParticles::refreshHalo()` with its `interact_variables_` right before its interaction step (a no-op unless a `SubdomainExchange` installed itself as the `HaloRefresher` of that body).
+The volume and the correction matrix change once per advection step and are refreshed there by the case (`SyncHaloStateCK`), rather than being listed as interact variables and re-sent every acoustic step.
 - **Contact relations to a non-decomposed body** (walls, observers) work only if that body is fully replicated on every subdomain.
 Replication is right for small static bodies, but the draft does not distinguish replicated from decomposed bodies, and that